hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+A fork is a copy of a repository.
+It allows you to freely experiment with it without affecting the original project.
+A fork is just a regular repository hosted on GitHub like the original one.
+You can add new files and modify them or remove existing ones in your fork.